Get a "Better Divorce"

-Rebecca Cuthbertson Hulst has practiced Family Law since 2003 and Collaborative Family Law since 2010.
+Rebecca Cuthbertson Hulst is the Past Chair of both the CBA Family Section (North) and the Women’s Legal Education and Action Fund [LEAF], she is an active volunteer with Toastmasters and the Edmonton Community Legal Centre [ECLC], and she is a Child Support Resolution Officer with the Province.
+She has practiced Family Law since 2003 and Collaborative Family Law since 2010.
 Her focus is on the children; she is a Registered Collaborative Family Lawyer, a Child-Inclusive Mediator and an Independent Legal Counsel for Children.

-On December 1, 2018, Rebecca joined the Collaborative Family Law team at Gunn Law Group.
-Before this, she owned and operated her own law firm: Torch Law & Mediation.
-At GLG, she has continued to live the Torch motto: “Lighting the pathways to resolution.”
+On July 1, 2020, Rebecca transitioned her family and mediation practice to Bokenfohr Connolly.
+Before this, she was part of the Collaborative team at Gunn Law Group and for several years operated her own law firm: Torch Law & Mediation.
+She has continued to live the Torch motto: “Lighting the pathways to resolution.”

 If a matter requires Independent Legal Advice for a Separation Agreement, assistance with obtaining a Joint Divorce, or simply a basic explanation of the law as it applies to families in Alberta, Rebecca is happy to meet clients on a limited-scope basis for morning or afternoon consultations.